Natural Secrets of Aloe Vera for Your Animal

 - Vitamins - Aloe Vera contains several natural vitamins, including vitamins' B1, B2, B6, B12, A, C and E.

-Aloe Vera is also thought to have synergistic properties, which in effect means its nutrients work together to have a more powerful effect than they would ordinarily on an individual basis.
+Aloe Vera is also thought to have synergistic properties.
+This means its nutrients work together.
+So to have a more powerful effect than they would ordinarily on an individual basis.

-Also choose a product where the Aloe Vera is naturally grown, and is the main ingredient for maximum benefits.
-If it's low down in the list of ingredients, you're not likely to have much aloe vera in it unfortunately!
+- Choose a product where the Aloe Vera is the main ingredient for maximum benefits.
+If it's low down in the list of ingredients, there's unlikely to be much aloe vera in it unfortunately!